Model-Checking of Linear-Time Properties in Multi-Valued Systems: Linear-time properties in multi-valued systems

 \begin{definition} \end{definition}

-In mv-logic, even if $TS\models P$ does not hold, i.e., $Traces(TS)\subseteq P$ does not hold, we still have membership degree of the inclusion relation, denoted $lMC(TS, P)$, which presents the degree of the inclusion of $Traces(TS)$ into $P$.
-The study of $lMC(TS, P)$ is more general complex, we leave it in Section 6.
+In mv-logic, even if $TS\models P$ does not hold, i.e., $Traces(TS)\subseteq P$ does not hold, we still have the membership degree of the inclusion relation, denoted $lMC(TS, P)$, which presents the degree of the inclusion of $Traces(TS)$ in $P$.
+The study of $lMC(TS, P)$ is more general and complex, so we will discuss it only in Section 6.

 In the following, we will define several mv-linear-time properties including safety and liveness properties.